turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/install-te/index.md

 ---
 title: Install TE
-sidebar_label: Install TE 🆕
+sidebar_label: Install TE
 ---

 # Install Turbot Guardrails Enterprise (TE)

-In this runbook, you will:
+In this guide, you will:

 - Use AWS Service Catalog to install Turbot Guardrails Enterprise (TE).
 - Monitor and troubleshoot the installation process.